 # Who owns the search indexes

-- google.com has own index and reselling it to:
+- google.com has its own index and resells it to:

 - startpage.com